Marriages and Civil Partnerships in England

 The registrars and couple are not included in these figures.

-Guidance will change periodically, and we plan to issue updates as and when any changes are published.
-Further details are available at gov.uk
+Guidance may change, and we plan to issue updates as and when any changes are published.
+Further details are available at GOV.UK.

 Changes to Marriage Ceremonies from 4 May 2021